its-tushar-bit/sonatype-firewall-extension/contributing.md

 2. Run our [CI build](https://jenkins.ci.sonatype.dev/job/insight/job/insight-brain/job/feature-snapshots/).
 3. Take a gander at
  [our documentation](https://docs.sonatype.com/pages/viewpage.action?spaceKey=INSIGHT&title=Automated+Visual+Testing+with+Applitools)
  on how to work with Applitools.
-Reach out in Slack at `#iq-laurel` for help.
+Reach out in Slack at `#iq-lorage` for help.
 4. Once you see all 3 github checks passing (jenkins, applitools, and applitools mergeability), convert the draft to an open pull request.